Kushal-Chandar/minpass/README.md

 I recommend using the docker image if you can.

 **Note:** Don't use your real passwords for testing.
-There is no encryption and user authencation.
+There is no user authencation.
 This is a v0.0.1 alpha release.

 ## Why C++ ?